lucasoshiro/lambdasort/README.md

 - pairs (used by the functions that return more than one value)
 - booleans (used by the verifications)

-Luckly, the creator of lambda calculus, **Alonzo Church** has also shown us how to do that.
+Luckily, the creator of lambda calculus, **Alonzo Church** has also shown us how to do that.
 There's an [article about it](https://en.wikipedia.org/wiki/Church_encoding) on Wikipedia.